Polar-ring galaxy

-A polar-ring galaxy is a type of galaxy in which an outer ring of gas and stars rotates over the poles of the galaxy.
+A polar-ring galaxy is a type of galaxy with an outer ring of gas and stars that rotates over the poles of the galaxy.
 These polar rings are thought to form when two galaxies gravitationally interact with each other.
-One possibility is that a material is tidally stripped from a passing galaxy to produce the polar ring seen in the polar-ring galaxy.
+One possibility is that a material is tidally stripped from a passing galaxy to produce the polar ring.
 The other possibility is that a smaller galaxy collides orthogonally with the plane of rotation of the larger galaxy, with the smaller galaxy effectively forming the polar-ring structure.

 The best-known polar-ring galaxies are S0s (lenticular galaxies), but from the physical point of view they are part of a wider category of galaxies, including several ellipticals.